mrkaleArduinoLib/gbj_appcore/README.md

 ## isError()

 #### Description
-The method returns a flag whether the recent operation failed.
-The corresponding error code can be obtained by the method [getLastResult()]((#getLastResult).
+The method returns a flag whether the recent operation failed or input argument is an error code.
+The corresponding error code can be obtained by the method [getLastResult()](#getLastResult).

 #### Syntax
     bool isError()
+    bool isError(ResultCodes lastResult)

 #### Parameters

-None
+* **lastResult**: Optional error code as a last result code.
+  * *Valid values*: some of [result or error codes](#results)
+  * *Default value*: none

 #### Returns
-Flag about failing of the recent operation.
+Flag about failing of the recent operation or input as an error code.

 #### See also
 [getLastResult()](#getLastResult)